earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 `.terraform.lock.hcl` is a lock file.
 I check this into git, and then the hashes ensure that the provider I've using doens't change without me knowing it, even if run in some other place at some future date.

-## Plan And Apply
+## Plan and Apply

-I don't actually have anything besides a provider declared in my terraform file, but never the less, I can still go thru the whole terraform process to make sure everything is ok.
+I don't have anything besides a provider declared in my terraform file, but never the less, I can still go thru the whole terraform process to make sure everything is ok.

 First I run plan: